Kent State student group hosts panel asking 'Is Christianity the white man's religion?'

 “The problem is that Christianity has means to create systems and structures that only benefit people of a certain hue,” Baraka said, according to KentWired.com.

-Bantu called Jesus a “Palestinian Jew living in an oppressive state under an oppressive regime” which fed into the “use of Christianity as an oppressive theology.”
-To fight against this oppression, he said, “we must decolonize against this privileged theology.”

-Bantu argued that, because of “settler colonists like Christopher Columbus,” Americans “could do whatever they wanted with people who didn't fit their description of Christianity.”
+Bantu argued that, because of “settler colonists like Christopher Columbus,” Americans “could do whatever they wanted with people who didn't fit their description of Christianity," but added that "Christianity has always been a global religion."

 Fields talked about Christianity and slavery in American history.